markmead/alpinejs-table-of-content/README.md

 # Alpine JS Table of Content

-Generate a table of content from headings on the page 📃
+Generate a table of content from headings within an element 📖

 ## Install